Endless Summer Vacation: Critical reception

-In a mixed review, Sal Cinquemani of Slant Magazine complemented Cyrus' vocal performance, but criticized "nondescript lyricism."
+In a more mixed review, Sal Cinquemani of Slant Magazine complemented Cyrus' vocal performance, but criticized "nondescript lyricism."
 For David Cobbals of The Line of Best Fit, Endless Summer Vacation "is a good album with each track deserving of a listen, but in the same breath, the majority of them aren't worthy of a replay either."
 Pitchfork's Shaad D'Souza called it "edgeless and synthetic."
 Mark Richardson of The Wall Street Journal felt that it "boasts several songs that rank among her best", but criticized its second half, which "reveals the limitations of Ms. Cyrus's small-plate method of construction."
 Los Angeles Times' Mikael Wood was critical of the album's lyrics, however opining that "[Cyrus'] singing is vivid enough on Endless Summer Vacation to make up for some mushy songwriting."
+Kyle Denis of Uproxx called it a "perfectly fine record" and "undeniable proof that Miley Cyrus is still capable of playing and thriving in the mainstream pop game," however feeling that it "ultimately suffers from how safe it is."

+Year-end lists

 Commercial performance

-Endless Summer Vacation debuted at number three on the US Billboard 200, earning 119,000 album-equivalent units, including 55,000 pure album sales.
+Upon its release, Endless Summer Vacation was a commercial success.
+The album officially debuted at No. 1 in ten countries, and was in the top 5 of seventeen official charts.
+In the United States, Endless Summer Vacation performed moderately debuting at number three on the US Billboard 200, earning 119,000 album-equivalent units, including 55,000 pure album sales.
 It is Cyrus's 14th US top-10 album, and her biggest week by units since Billboard began calculating them in December 2014.
+In Canada, it debuted at number two on the Canadian Albums Chart.